georgeperez/georgeperez.dev/index.md

 layout: default
 ---

-I'm a software engineer with a keen interest in cinema, photography, Formula 1, along with minimalism and mid-century and brutalist architecture.
+Hey!
+I'm George, a software engineer, photographer, cinephile, minimalist, and a fan of Formula 1 (Papaya).

 Currently working on data warehousing solutions in healthcare management.